-tions have been carried out by summation of the single contributions of the elementary cells constituting the area surrounding the fault.
+Tables 4, 5 and 6 show the results obtained assigning a fixed value for one of the parameters at a time, and letting the others change according to equations (3) and (4).
+These simulations have been carried out by summation of the single contributions of the elementary cells constituting the area surrounding the fault.
 Only the seismicity triggered on the fault plane, but outside the fault edges, has been considered.
-Looking at table IV one can note that, under our hypotheses, for a constant stress-drop, the total number of triggered events increases proportionally to the fault area LW.
+Looking at Table 4 one can notice that, under our hypotheses, for a constant stress drop, the total number of triggered events increases about proportionally to the fault area LW.
 Theoretically it should be exactly proportional to the area of the source, but in the calculations there are numerical imprecisions due to the grid size approximations.
 These numerical simulations show, also, that the number of aftershocks is proportional to the 2/3 power of the scalar seismic moment or to the exponential of the magnitude (10^{M}) , in agreement with the above theoretical arguments.
-Table V clearly shows the proportionality existing between the stress-drop $\Delta \sigma$ and N{tot} , having fixed the linear dimensions of the fault.
-This is a simple consequence of the proportionality between the stress-drop, $\Delta \sigma$, and the shear stress change, $\Delta \tau$, at any point of the space around the source; furthermore, it is an example of the proportionality expressed in eq.
-(3.2) between $\Delta \tau$ and the total number of triggered events, integrated on the whole space.
-The results reported in table VI give credit to the hypothesis that, for a constant magnitude, the earthquakes of smaller linear dimensions generate a larger number of triggered events.
+Table 5 clearly shows the proportionality existing between the stress drop $\Delta \sigma$ and N{tot} , having fixed the linear dimensions of the fault.
+This is a simple consequence of the proportionality between the stress drop, $\Delta \sigma$, and the shear stress change, $\Delta \tau$, at any point of the space around the source; furthermore, it is an example of the proportionality expressed in equation 7 between $\Delta \tau$ and the total number of triggered events, integrated on the whole space.
+The results reported in Table 6 give credit to the hypothesis that, for a constant magnitude, the earthquakes of smaller linear dimensions generate a larger number of triggered events.
 Indeed, a point source would yield the largest quantity of triggered events for the same magnitude.

 Let us mention, lastly, the results of a simple numerical test.
-We have theoretically shown in the previous section that the total number of events triggered by a stress change $\Delta \tau$ per unit area is, after a time much larger than the characteristic time t_a , identical to the number of events inhibited by a negative shear stress change $-\Delta \tau$ on the same area.
-The numerical simulations on an extended source, with parameter still shown in table I, reflect this idea in a more general way.
-In fact, if we take the total number of aftershocks produced in a time interval of 100 years by a fault of 100 km2 on the portion of an area of 104 km2 external to it, we find 353.2 events, while the same computation made including the negative contribution of the area internal to fault itself gives only 15.6 (less than 5%).
+We just have theoretically shown in the previous section that the total number of events triggered by a stress change $\Delta \tau$ per unit area is, after a time much larger than the characteristic time t_a , identical to the number of events inhibited by a negative shear stress change $-\Delta \tau$ on the same area.
+The numerical simulations about an extended source, with parameter still shown in Table 1, reflect this idea in a more general way.
+In fact, if we take the total number of aftershocks produced in a time interval of 100 years by a fault of 100 km^2 on the portion of an area of $10^4 \ km^2$ external to it, we find 353.2 events, while the same computation made including the negative contribution of the area internal to fault itself gives only 15.6 (less than 5%).
 The idea of an overall null balance is, then, substantially met: the phenomenon of clustering does not change the long term seismicity rate of a large area.
-This is in contrast with the opinion that trigger zones produce many more shocks than are missing from the shadows (Toda and Stein, 2003).
-We nevertheless consider Marsan (2003) who pointed out the practical difficulty of observing in nature the lack of events (the quiescence) mainly when looking at weakly active regions and short timescales.
+This is in contrast with the opinion that trigger zones produce many more shocks than are missing from the shadows ($Toda\ and\ Stein$, 2003).
+We nevertheless regard for $Marsan\ (2003)$ that put in evidence the practical difficulty to observe in nature the lack of events (the quiescence) mainly when looking at weakly active regions and short timescales.

-5. Temporal behavior of the triggered seismicity
+5 Temporal behavior of the triggered seismicity